geertj/gruvi/README.rst

 Welcome to Gruvi
 ================

 Gruvi is an IO library for Python.
-It combines the efficiencies of event-based I/O with a sequential programming model.
-Gruvi uses libuv_ (via pyuv_) as the underlying high-performance event-based I/O layer, and used coroutines based on fibers_ to create a traditional sequential programming model on top of the libuv_ event-based callback model.
+It uses libuv_ (via pyuv_) as the underlying high-performance event-based I/O layer, and coroutines based on fibers_ to create a traditional sequential programming model on top of the libuv_ event-based callback model.

 Gruvi is similar in concept to asyncio_, gevent_, and eventlet_.
 For a rationale on why I've created a new library, see the Rationale_ section in the